Skip to main content

 Mohamed Youssef

-Mohamed possesses 17 years of experience in small business and enterprise promotion programmes in Egypt, both for public and private sector organisations, including responsibility for a programme to replace 100,000 old taxis across the country.
-He is currently leading the work on international development assignments with both international organisations and the Government.
+Mohamed has 17 years’ experience in small business and enterprise promotion programmes in Egypt, both for public and private sector organisations, including responsibility for a programme to replace 100,000 old taxis across the country.
+He is currently leading the work on international development assignments with both international organisations and the government.